Logical Operators

 • AND(&& or “and”): Returns true if both conditions are true.
 If either condition is false or if both are false, it returns false.

 • NOT(! or “not”): If the condition is false, then it returns true.
-If the operand is true, then it returns false.
+If the condition is true, then it returns false.

 More Hacks!
 (Both python and javascript)